 God bless, Mike

 p.s.
-I would greatly appreciate it if you would pray for this Bible Blog ministry today!
-Please also consider partnering with us by financially supporting this ministry.
+I would greatly appreciate it if you would pray for this Bible Blog ministry today and also consider financially supporting this ministry.
 Thank you!

-Bible.org's commentary on today's readings in Second Corinthians titled "The Father of the Bride Exposes the Master of Deceit" is at this link.
+Bible.org's commentary on today's readings in Matthew chapter 13 titled "The Parable of the Sower and the Seed" is at this link and "The Parables of Matthew 13" are at this link.

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!